PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 {{% /notice %}}

 1. [Use the Github Action to extract wordings from the TranslationTool repository](<https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/create-default-catalog-pr.yml>).
 This command will automatically generates a Pull Request on the PrestaShop/PrestaShop repository (author should be jarvis).
 It is important to note that this PR must be reviewed by a member of the content team.
-   <https://github.com/PrestaShopCorp/TranslationTool> is PRIVATE, and then you need a special right access to use it.
+   <https://github.com/PrestaShopCorp/TranslationTool> is PRIVATE, and then you need special access rights to use it.

-2. If the team content member requests wording corrections, they can be found either in the Prestashop CORE, a module or in the directory /mails of the Prestashop CORE.
+2. If the team content member requests wording corrections, they can be found either in the PrestaShop CORE, a module, or in the directory /mails of the PrestaShop CORE.

 3. If the correction occurs in a module, a release must be made, along with a bump in the composer.json of the CORE, before re-extracting.

-4. If the wording to be corrected is found in /mails/themes/modern, you should first correct it in <https://github.com/PrestaShop/mjml-theme-converter> and the mail templates in the Prestashop CORE should also be regenerated (using <https://github.com/PrestaShop/mjml-theme-converter> ).
+4. If the wording to be corrected is found in `/mails/themes/modern`, you should first correct it in <https://github.com/PrestaShop/mjml-theme-converter> and the mail templates in the PrestaShop CORE should also be regenerated (using <https://github.com/PrestaShop/mjml-theme-converter> ).

 5. Once all the wordings have been corrected, validated and merged, [a Github Action can be used on the TranslationTool repository](https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/push_catalog_to_crowdin.yml) to push the catalogs to Crowdin (the repository need right access).

 ## 3. Lock the theme version

 {{% notice tip %}}
-You can do this step using Git or directly on GitHub on the next step.
+You can do this step using Git or directly on GitHub in the next step.
 {{% /notice %}}

 The theme has been moved outside of the Core repository since version 8.0.0.

-* Create git tag on the Theme repository
+* Create a git tag on the Theme repository

-When a new release is built, this tag is needed to lock the theme version.
+This tag is needed to lock the theme version when a new release is built.

 * [Tag][git-tag] the new version: